SourlanD

 “A nod was the answer.

-“Luke Di Legno, your new tenant.
+“Luke Legno, your new tenant.
 I wanted to let you know I’m here, and to make sure I haven’t annoyed you too much by insisting on renting Ponden Place.
 I heard through the grapevine that you’d had some thoughts … ”

 “I don’t let anyone annoy me, if I can help it.
 Come in.”

 The “come in” was said with a clenched jaw, and seemed to say “drop dead.”
-Even the fence gate that he leaned on didn’t move when he invited me in; I think that atmosphere made me determined to go inside.
+Even the fence gate that he leaned on didn’t move when he invited me in.
+I think that atmosphere made me determined to go inside.
 I felt interested in a man who seemed like even more of an introvert, the unpleasant kind, than I was.

 “Here’s the only guy who works for him I bet.”
 “No wonder his grass has gone to seed and deer are the only hedge-trimmers.”

 Joe was an older man, but tough looking and wiry.
-“Who’s this rusticator?” he mumbled under his breath, while taking my car keys from me, looking in my face so sourly that I immediately decided he was suffering from a bad case of indigestion and his wise-crack had nothing to do me personally.
+“Who’s this rusticator?” he mumbled under his breath, while taking my car keys from me, looking in my face so sourly that I immediately decided he was suffering from a bad case of indigestion and his wise-crack had nothing to do with me personally.

 Sourland Farm is the name of Mr. Moore’s place.
 “Sourland” being a reference to its location on the Sourland Mountain, a large forest in the middle of the state.
 The highest point isn’t that high, but the way it rises from the surrounding farmlands has earned it the title of 'mountain.'
-Not an area you’d imagine when thinking of New Jersey.
-I read about this area in a book at Ponden Place.
-What the name itself is descriptive of is most probably the color of its shale rock, which is the color of sheep sorrel flowers, or so the book claimed.
-The English supposedly called the . . .

 © 2024 Mary D’Amore, All Rights Reserved